GaGaNRaJ2003/Portfolio_website/my-portfolio/README.md

 npm install lucide-react
 npm run build
 ```

+#### Backend Connection Issues
+If the frontend can't connect to the backend:
+1. Ensure the backend is running on the correct port
+2. Check your `VITE_BACKEND_URL` environment variable
+3. Verify CORS settings in the backend

 #### Node Version Issues
 The project requires Node.js 18+ (recommended: Node.js 20+).
 Update Node.js if you encounter engine warnings: